universal-ctags/ctags/docs/man/ctags-optlib.7.rst

 * ``--options-maybe=pathname``

-The design of options and notations for defining a parser in Exuberant-ctags may focus on reducing the number of typing by user.
+The design of options and notations for defining a parser in Exuberant Ctags may focus on reducing the number of typing by user.
 Reducing the number of typing is important for users who want to define (or customize) a parser quickly.

 On the other hand, the design in Universal Ctags focuses on maintainability.
-The notation of Universal Ctags is redundant than that of Exuberant-ctags; the newly introduced kind should be declared explicitly, (long) names are approved than one-letter flags specifying kinds, and naming rules are stricter.
+The notation of Universal Ctags is redundant than that of Exuberant Ctags; the newly introduced kind should be declared explicitly, (long) names are approved than one-letter flags specifying kinds, and naming rules are stricter.